lexxalsia/DevOps29Oct/README.md

-# DevOps29Oct
-This is an exercise for 29 Oct DevOps
+# This is a test

+let's try this out

+## This text is going to be smaller